hl2vr/hl2vr.github.io/_pages/manual.md

 ### Two-handing weapons and recoil control

-Some weapons - including the SMG, pulse rifle, shotgun, and crossbow - can be held with both hands.
+Almost all weapons can be held with both hands.
 When the weapon is equipped, move your off hand near the handle or grab point, and press and hold the Grip button to hold onto the weapon with your secondary hand.

-**Holding these in both hands reduces recoil significantly, and is the intended way to use the weapon.**
+Some weapons, like the SMG and Combine Pulse Rifle, will expect you to use two hands. **Holding these in both hands reduces recoil significantly, and is the intended way to use the weapon.** Other weapons, like the pistol, can be used with two hands but its handling isn't affected much.

 When using the shotgun, you will have to pump it after every shot.
 To do so, you need to grip it with both hands, pull in your secondary hand towards your primary hand, then move it back.
 If both parts of the pump aren't complete, the weapon won't fire.